Series and Product Representations of Gamma, Pseudogamma and Inverse Gamma Functions: Introduction

 The Scottish mathematician James Stirling was the first to do this \cite{Historical}.
-However, the resulting series diverges everywhere except the non-positive integers, which Stirling himself pointed out.
+However, the resulting series diverges everywhere except at the nonnegative integers, which Stirling himself pointed out.
 This is because the factorials grow too rapidly to be suitable as nodes for interpolation.

 Later, in 1901, Hermite \cite{Hermite} considered the series